MicrosoftDocs/architecture-center/docs/reference-architectures/ai/end-to-end-smart-factory-content.md

 This solution is divided into three operational areas:

-- In *IoT operations*, an ML model on the edge device uses real-time images from [connected cameras](../../example-scenario/iot/introduction-to-solutions.yml) to inference video frames.
+- In *IoT operations*, an ML model on the edge device uses real-time images from [connected cameras](../../guide/iot-edge-vision/camera.md) to inference video frames.
 The edge device also sends cached video streams to cloud storage to use for auditing and model retraining.
 After ML retraining, Azure IoT Hub updates the edge device with the new ML inferencing module.

-- [MLOps](/azure/machine-learning/concept-model-management-and-deployment) uses DevOps practices to orchestrate the end-to-end smart factory solution.
-MLOps is a life cycle management approach that automates the process of using ML models for complex decision-making, or *productionizing* the models.
-The key to MLOps is tight coordination among the teams who build, train, evaluate, and deploy the ML models.
+- [MLOps](/azure/machine-learning/concept-model-management-and-deployment) uses DevOps practices to orchestrate model training, testing, and deployment operations.
+MLOps life cycle management automates the process of using ML models for complex decision-making, or *productionizing* the models.
+The key to MLOps is tight coordination among the teams that build, train, evaluate, and deploy the ML models.

-- This example uses a *human-in-the-loop* approach, which notifies people to intervene at certain steps in the automation.
+- *Human-in-the-loop* operations notify people to intervene at certain steps in the automation.
 In human-in-the-loop transactions, workers check and evaluate the results of the machine learning predictions.
 Human interventions become part of the intelligence the ML model captures, and help validate the model.

   The following human roles are part of this solution:

+  - *Site engineers* receive the incident notifications that Logic Apps sends, and manually validate the results or predictions of the ML model.
+For example, the site engineer might examine a valve that the model predicted had failed.

-  - *Data labelers* label data sets for retraining to complete the loop of the end-to-end solution.
-The data labeling process is especially important for image data, as a first step in creating a reliable model trained through algorithms.
-In this example, Azure Data Factory organizes the video frames into logical positive and false positive groupings, which makes the data labeler's work easier.
+  - *Data labelers* label data sets for retraining, to complete the loop of the end-to-end solution.
+The data labeling process is especially important for image data, as a first step in training a reliable model through algorithms.
+In this example, Azure Data Factory organizes the video frames into positive and false positive groupings, which makes the data labeler's work easier.

   - *Data scientists* use the labeled data sets to train the algorithms to make correct real-life predictions.
-As part of MLOps, data scientists use Azure DevOps with GitHub Actions or Azure Pipelines in a CI process that automatically trains and validates a model.
+Data scientists use MLOps with GitHub Actions or Azure Pipelines in a CI process to automatically train and validate a model.
 Training can be triggered manually, or automatically by checking in new data or training scripts.
 Data scientists work in an [Azure Machine Learning workspace](/azure/machine-learning/concept-workspace) that can automatically register, deploy, and manage models.

-  - *IoT engineers* use [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) to publish [IoT Edge modules](/azure/iot-edge/about-iot-edge) in containers to Container Registry.
+  - *IoT engineers* use Azure Pipelines to publish [IoT Edge modules](/azure/iot-edge/about-iot-edge#iot-edge-modules) in containers to Container Registry.
 Engineers can deploy and scale the infrastructure on demand by using a CD pipeline.

-  - *Site engineers* receive the incident notifications sent by Logic Apps, and manually validate the results or predictions of the ML model.
-For example, the site engineer might examine a valve that the model predicted had failed.

   - *Safety auditors* review archived video streams to detect anomalies, assess compliance, and confirm results when questions arise about a model's predictions.

-  In this solution, Azure Machine Learning sends observability metrics and model telemetry to Azure Monitor, helping the IoT engineers and data scientists to optimize operations.
-IoT Hub ingests high volumes of telemetry from the cameras and sends the metrics to Azure Monitor, so site engineers can investigate and troubleshoot.
+  In this solution, IoT Hub ingests telemetry from the cameras and sends the metrics to Azure Monitor, so site engineers can investigate and troubleshoot.
+Azure Machine Learning sends observability metrics and model telemetry to Azure Monitor, helping the IoT engineers and data scientists to optimize operations.

 ### Performance

-IoT devices have limited memory and processing power, so it's important to limit the size of the container sent to the device.
-This example uses an IoT device that can do model inference and produce results in an acceptable amount of time.
+IoT devices have limited memory and processing power, so it's important to limit the size of the model container sent to the device.
+Be sure to use an IoT device that can do model inference and produce results in an acceptable amount of time.

 To optimize performance for training models, this example architecture uses [Azure Premium Blob Storage](https://azure.microsoft.com/services/storage/blobs/).
 This performance tier is designed for workloads that require very fast response times and high transaction rates, like the human-in-the-loop video labeling scenario.